Though time consuming, home canning beets is actually a simple process. Beets are a vegetable that you either love or hate. Personally I love em.

 The skins should just peel away with a little rubbing.
 Use a knife for the stubborn spots.
 Cut off the tops and tap roots at this point as well.

 For more details follow pressure canning instructions.

-Don't be surprised if your beets lose some color.
-Leaving the tap root and stems when you boil your beets will help but they will lose color when you process them.
+root and stems when you boil your beets will help reduce this, but they almost always lose

 |Adjustments for Pressure Canner|

 Pickled beets don't have to be boring!
 Change it up with some spices.